 When the sculpture is completed, it is anticipated it will be the world’s largest sculpture.
 It will also be the first non-religious sculpture to hold the “world’s largest” title since 1967.

 The Visitor’s Center has continually-running movies on the construction of the monument as well as the history of Crazy Horse and the Lakota people.
 It also contains many exhibits on Native American culture and art.
 Quite often, independent vendors set up shop in the Center.
 They are there to sell books, jewelry and artwork relating to Native American life.

 - The entrance along US Highway 16/385 (the Crazy Horse Memorial Highway) is 9 miles south of Hill City, SD and 4 miles north of Custer, SD.

 - Set Your GPS coordinates to our gates (+43.820279, -103.640092)

 - Crazy Horse Memorial is 17 miles southwest of Mount Rushmore National Memorial.

 The hours of operation for the Memorial vary based on the season.
 However, the welcome center generally opens at 8AM every day, and the educational center opens between 9:00AM-9:30AM every day.

 Twice a year, the Memorial Association also sponsors the Volksmarch.
-This is a 10km (6.2 mile) walk up the back side of the mountain.
+This is a 10km (6.2 miles) walk up the backside of the mountain.
 The march ends on the surface of Crazy Horse’s arm, where you get an excellent vista of the entire area.